 Contents of the program: Clients will receive access to 12 hours of coaching in total.
 While the allocation of time differs between clients we typically spend the majority of time on case interviews.
 Since most clients require networking to secure interviews, we will also substantially edit resumes and cover letters alongside the client, as well as offer networking advice, office selection guidance, grade guidance and general consulting career coaching.
-This includes 12 months access to The Consulting Offer.

 Read about the extensive support we provide for the significant-others of alumni.